yowainwright/yowainwright.github.io/_posts/2016-09-19-reframing-content.md

 These things make the code lighter initially.

-## Option-s-
+## Options

 The one option supported by Reframe.js is the ability to add your own css class.
 This is so that the end result of using the library on a webpage is minimal - just 1 inline style added (for the intersic ratio).
-This makes plugin hands off so that engineers can be hands on.
+This makes the plugin hands off so that engineers can be hands on.

 Reframe.js's simplicity in both language & options is meant to make the plugin easy to understand & easy to write code to support your product's end goal.